Hellfire Gala

-"Hellfire Gala" is a comic book storyline published by Marvel Comics through the X-Men related title.
+"Hellfire Gala" was initially a 12-part X-Men comic book storyline published by Marvel Comics in June 2021.
 It is the first storyline featured in the "Reign of X" relaunch after the "X of Swords" storyline.
-It is a twelve-chapter storyline.
 Krakoa opens its gates to non-mutants to celebrate mutant culture at an evening party.
-The gala unveiled the new team of X-Men and showcased the terraforming of Mars into Planet Arrako.
+The gala unveiled the new team of X-Men and showcased the terraforming of Mars into Planet Arakko.